-At Waddesdon Manor we are committed to providing an accessible attraction for all, and try to ensure that visitors with disabilities can enjoy as much as possible while with us.
+At Waddesdon Manor we are committed to providing an accessible attraction for all, and try to ensure everyone can enjoy their visit while with us.
+Accompanying Carers receive free entry.

 For any additional support for your visit please email email@example.com or call us on 01296 820414.